About Lowndes County

 Property & Public Records

-The Lowndes County Clerk of Superior Court serves as the custodian of land and property records for Lowndes County.
-Located at 2809 N Oak Street Extension in the Lowndes County Judicial Center, Valdosta, GA 31602, the office can be reached at (229) 671-2700.
+Lowndes County Clerk of Superior Court is the custodian of land and property records for Lowndes County.
+Located at 2809 N Oak Street Extension in Lowndes County Judicial Center, Valdosta, GA 31602, the office can be contacted through the office’s website.
 The Clerk maintains all real estate records including warranty deeds, quit claim deeds, security deeds (mortgages), deeds to secure debt, liens (mechanics, tax, judgment), easements, plat maps, and subdivision records.
-These records date back to the county's formation in 1825.
+These records date back to Lowndes County's formation in 1825.

 • Their website provides a free online property search tool where users can search by owner name, address, or parcel number to view current assessments, tax amounts, property characteristics, and sales history.